akalenuk/macroscope/README.md

 <img src="screenshots/artangent_5.png">

-You should definitely play a bit with this demo to get a close understanding of artangent scaling.
-It could be very useful for infographics or didactical purpoces.
+Since you can show all the ℝ² on a finite piece of screen, the arctangent scaling could be very useful for didactical purpoces in maths and physics.
+You can show interesting functions along with their asymptotas including differential equations' solutions.